Floods in Sri Lanka: Government responsible for another social disaster

 Minister Yapa said the government would change the 100-year-old Flood Management Act to create penalties for illegal constructions.
 “All illegal structures will be demolished, including 10,000 in the capital,” he said.

 The Sunday Times, no opponent of the capitalist system, bluntly declared yesterday in its “Focus on Rights” column: “Let us be very clear.
 The issue is not the law.
 It is the sheer woeful incompetence of the political leadership and more specifically the imbeciles in charge of disaster management.”

-While ordering the demolition of “illegal constructions,” mainly directed against the poor, Sirisena is visiting the affected areas, shedding crocodile tears and directing his ministers and state officials to speed up the relief work.
+While ordering the demolition of “illegal construction,” mainly directed against the poor, Sirisena is visiting the affected areas, shedding crocodile tears and directing his ministers and state officials to speed up the relief work.
 The government says it will pay compensation to the victims, while the Central Bank of Sri Lanka has announced a three-month “grace period” to pay back loans.

 The government is nervous that the flood disaster will increase the widespread anger among the masses.
 Working people, urban and rural, are already coming into struggle against the government's attacks on their living and social conditions, as it implements the International Monetary Fund’s austerity program.

 People are expressing legitimate fears about becoming permanently destitute after such devastation.
 The Asian tsunami in December 2004 was the worst “natural disaster” they had faced.
 It killed around 40,000 and wiped out thousands of homes.
 Many children were orphaned and received no aid.